hosseinsalahi/cnoe-workshop/build-your-own-internal-developer-platform-with-cnoe/docs/02-setup-environment.md

 # CONE Installation

 ## Idpbuilder: Simplifying Internal Developer Platforms with CNOE
 Welcome to `idpbuilder`, a tool designed to simplify the setup and management of internal developer platforms using the power of CNOE.
-The project provides to deployment methods by using your [local machine with a container runtime (Podman or Docker)](https://cnoe.io/docs/reference-implementation/installations/idpbuilder) or to [AWS](https://cnoe.io/docs/reference-implementation/installations/app-idp).
+The project provides two deployment methods by using your [local machine with a container runtime (Podman or Docker)](https://cnoe.io/docs/reference-implementation/installations/idpbuilder) or to [AWS](https://cnoe.io/docs/reference-implementation/installations/app-idp).
 This guide will walk you through setting up idpbuilder on your local machine using your selected container runtime.

 ## Prerequisites
 Before installing idpbuilder, ensure you have the following: